Go Directly to:

 Consistent with its mission to provide resources for excellent education and public service, the University of Nebraska at Kearney provides several resources that aid students and faculty in achieving educational success and that promote educational outreach into the local community.

 Academic Success provides resources for student achievement at UNK and beyond.
 To that end, Academic Success houses services that can help students earn better grades, graduate on-time, and become life-long learners.
-Resources include the Learning Commons which includes peer tutoring, the Writing Center and Supplemental Instruction (group tutoring): Student Support Services, a federal TRIO program; Disability Services; University Foundations classes; Study Skills classes; the Kearney Bound Program; a Computer Lab.
-Academic Success urges students to register for support services, enroll in transition classes, develop an accommodations plan, and/or sign-up for peer tutoring as early as possible.
+Resources include the Learning Commons which includes Subject Tutoring, the Writing Center and Supplemental Instruction (group tutoring): Student Support Services, a federal TRIO program; Disability Services; University Foundations classes; Study Skills classes; the Kearney Bound Program; a Computer Lab.
+Academic Success urges students to register for support services, enroll in transition classes, develop an accommodations plan, and/or sign-up for subject tutoring as early as possible.
 It is never too early to start planning for success.
 Moreover, taking full advantage of the available resources not only helps students perform academically, but also connects them with a diverse group of fun, interesting and engaged peers and staff.

 The mission of the Center for Teaching Excellence is to enhance undergraduate education by providing services and resources to encourage and support excellent teaching.
 The Center coordinates teaching and learning workshops, symposia, and small group discussions designed to assist faculty in promoting active learning, understanding learning styles, and assessing student learning.
 In addition to offering individual and confidential consulting services for instructors, the Center also disseminates instructional information.